Phy3hogga/MCPL_File_Handling/README.md

 * Byte_Size [Int] - Number of bytes that contain one of the dynamic sized fields for an event.
 * Byte_Type [String] - Data type used within MCPL data 'single' or 'double'.
 * Photon_Byte_Count [Int] - Number of bytes that contain all data related to a single event.
-* Byte_Split [Structure] - Contains the data that splits each of the data fields relating to a single event.
+* Byte_Split [Structure] - Contains the relative byte locations for each individual variable relating to a single event in data.
 * Sort_Events_By_Weight [Boolean] - On opening an MCPL file, if sorting all events into descending order by most signficant weight in the MAT File.
 * Remove_Zero_Weights [Boolean] - If removing all events from the MAT file where event weightings are equal to 0.0.
 * File Chunks [Structure] - Used for processing the MCPL file into the MAT file; done in chunks in parallel for multi-core / memory optimisations.